pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

-But some languages were built with slightly different assumptions of how the runtime would view its host machine and its "installed libraries" (e.g. Python), so we created "virtual environments," which mean your shell session is limited in it sees, and a bit of care is required to keep installed libraries close to the project that uses them, rather than make them available globally.
+But some languages were built with slightly different assumptions of how the runtime would view its host machine and its "installed libraries" (e.g. Python), so we created "virtual environments," which mean your shell session is limited in what it sees, and a bit of care is required to keep installed libraries close to the project that uses them, rather than make them available globally.

 **In OCaml…**